kai687/sphinxawesome-sampdirective/README.md

 highlighting module.

-The [Sphinx awesome theme](https://github.com/kai687/sphinxawesome-theme) includes styling for the `..samp::` directive by default.
+The [Sphinx awesome theme](https://github.com/kai687/sphinxawesome-theme) includes styling for the `samp` directive by default.

 ## Caveat

 This extension does not provide full syntax highlighting.
 It is currently not possible to have code blocks with both markup _and_ syntax highlighting.
 You have to choose between the following:

-- If you need to render markup, for example links, or bold or italic text, choose the `.. parsed-literal::` directive.
+- If you need to render markup, for example links, or bold or italic text, choose the `parsed-literal` directive.
-- If you just want to highlight a placeholder variable, use the `.. samp::` directive provided by this extension.
+- If you just want to highlight a placeholder variable, use the `samp` directive provided by this extension.
-- If you need full syntax highlighting, use the `.. code-block::` directive.
+- If you need full syntax highlighting, use the `code-block` directive.